Centric Cash (CNS) Price Reaches $0.0003 on Exchanges

 According to CryptoCompare, “In the Centric economy, there are two currencies, Centric Cash and Centric Rise.
 Each currency serves a different purpose.
 Centric Cash (CNS) provides liquidity, facilitating the flow of capital in and out of the economy.
 Centric Rise (CNR) is a store of value used within the economy. “

-It is usually not possible to purchase alternative cryptocurrencies such as Centric Cash directly using US dollars.
-Investors seeking to trade Centric Cash should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Centric Cash using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Centric Cash directly using U.S. dollars.
+Investors seeking to trade Centric Cash should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Centric Cash using one of the exchanges listed above.

 Receive News & Updates for Centric Cash Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Centric Cash and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.